I’ve had something of a revelation. And it involves skin tight black stockings. Or ‘leg warmers’ as they seem to be called in cyclo-world.

 Feature 1 occurs at the top end of the tube.
 Here we tend to find a band of grippy type stuff (silicon elastic in the case of my GripGrabs) around the hem that goes around your thighs.
 This (likely combined with a similar band on the inside of your cycling shorts) will hold the leg warmers in position.

 Feature 2 is… there is no feature 2 on my leg warmers.

-Some leg warmers do, like many bib tights, have zips at the bottom hem (like the aforementioned pricey ones from Castelli), presumably to help you get them on before tightening them around your lower calf.
+Some leg warmers do, like many bib tights, have zips at the bottom hem (like aforementioned ones from Castelli, presumably to help you get them on before tightening them around your lower calf.

 The GripGrabs make do with a simple stretchy cuff, which I have had absolutely no problem with (but then I don’t have a muscular calf – nor a fatted cow).